Sulverus/tarantool-docker/README.md

 Optional.
 Specifies how often snapshots will be made, in seconds.
 Default is 3600 (every 1 hour).

+### `TARANTOOL_FORCE_RECOVERY`

+Optional.
+When set to "true" Tarantool tries to continue if there is an error while reading a snapshot file or a write-ahead log file.
+Skips invalid records, reads as much data as possible, print a warning in console and start the database.

 # Reporting problems and getting help

 You can report problems and request